 Hot hotel openings in 2020

 Looking for holiday inspiration?
 Look no further.
-We’ve searched out the best new hotel and resort openings in the Year of the Rat.
+We’ve searched out the best new hotel openings in 2020.
+All you have to decide is where the Year of the Rat will take you!

 One&Only Desaru Coast, Malaysia